 Again, gaining tax-exempt status does not mean you are exempt from filing your annual tax return.

 Although some tax-exempt nonprofits are exempt from filing an annual return with the IRS, most 501(c)(4)s are required to report their annual expenses and earnings by filing Form 990, Return of Organization Exempt from Income Tax.

 Need a way to track your nonprofit’s expenses and income?
-Patriot’s online accounting software is easy to use and made for the non-accountant.
+Patriot’s online accounting software is easy to use.
 Plus, we offer free, U.S.-based support.
 Get your free trial today!

 This is not intended as legal advice; for more information, please click here.